GowanR/simple-password-cracker/README.md

 python hash.py md5 password123 >password.txt
 ```

 You'll get a file, `password.txt`.
-This contains the has for *password123*
+This contains the hash for *password123*

 To try cracking the password, use `cracker.py`.